Metal recycling company optimises business rates with RVA Surveyors

 The Client

-Located at Unit 2 Oak Ln, Kingswinford, the client operates within the metals industry, providing essential metal supplies to various sectors.
+Located at Unit 2 Oak Lane, Kingswinford, the client operates in the metals industry, supplying essential materials to a wide range of sectors.

-As a well-established business, they have continuously evolved and adapted to market demands while maintaining a strong focus on quality and customer service.
+As a well-established business, they have consistently evolved to meet market demands while maintaining a strong focus on quality and customer service.

 The Problem

-Additionally, errors were identified in the assessment of unsurfaced, fenced land.
-While similar land parcels were receiving a 25% adjustment, the client’s property was only being granted a 15% adjustment.
-This inconsistency in valuation added to the overall financial burden.
+In addition to this oversight, we found errors in the valuation of unsurfaced, fenced land.
+While comparable properties were receiving a 25% adjustment, the client’s land had only been given a 15% reduction.
+This inconsistency placed an unnecessary financial burden on the business.

 The Solution

-RVA Surveyors stepped in to help rectify the situation.
-After speaking with the client, it was confirmed that the warehouse had been demolished at the start of 2018.
-The initial submission to the Valuation Office Agency (VOA) requested that this demolition be recognised as the effective date for the assessment.
-Furthermore, it was argued that the 25% adjustment granted to similar properties should be applied to the client’s property as well, to ensure a fair and accurate valuation.
+RVA Surveyors immediately began working to correct the discrepancies.
+After confirming with the client that the warehouse was demolished in early 2018, we submitted documentation to the Valuation Office Agency (VOA).
+We requested that the demolition be recognised as the effective date for reassessment.
+At the same time, we argued that the 25% adjustment applied to similar properties should also be granted to our client’s land.

 The Outcome